simpleanalytics/docs/_docs/31_integrations/80_google-tag-manager.md

 1. Click "Save" to save the tag

 Now you added the Simple Analytics Tag with a trigger.
 Next, you can preview or submit the changes and your page views will be collected in Simple Analytics.
 Make sure to have a website set up in Simple Analytics to collect the data.

+## Custom domain

+To set up our tag with a custom domain, you will need to add your custom domain to your permissions.
+In this video we explain how to do this:

+{%
+  include video.html
+  controls="true"
+  slug="google-tag-manager-custom-domain"
+  formats="mov,mp4,ogg,webm,wmv"
+  poster="poster.png"
+%}

 If you encounter issues, don't hesitate to contact us via [our support channels](https://simpleanalytics.com/contact).